-An M.2 LED is located at LE4 on the motherboard.
-When LE4 is blinking, M.2 functions normally.
+Two M.2 LEDs are located at LE4 and LE7 on the motherboard.
+When the LED is blinking, M.2 functions normally.
 Refer to the table below for more information.

 M.2 LED State

 LED Color Definition

 Green: Blinking Device Working